SimpliAj/PiBellBot/readme.md

-# Raspberry Pi Doorbell to Telegram Message
+# Raspberry Pi: Doorbell Ring to Telegram Message

 This project allows you to connect a physical doorbell to a Raspberry Pi and send a notification to a Telegram chat when the doorbell is pressed.
 It's a simple and effective way to integrate your doorbell with a messaging platform for real-time notifications.